kevin-sia/drake-lyrics-generator/README.md

 ## Next Steps

-- Bypass lyrics file saving if there is an encoding issue with the characters
+- Bypass lyrics file saving if there is an encoding issue with the characters?
 - Include estimated time of scraping completion?
 - Play with model training parameters and maybe make them user-defined:
 	- Sequence length